mattrudin/jammming/README.md

   * .addSong //add a song to NewPlaylist.js, song remains in SearchResults.js
 * TrackList.js //contains Track.js
 * Track.js //Track information from Spotify trough API
+  * renderAction //toggles the button from '-' to '+' and vice-versa
-* NewPlaylist.js //contains the added Track.js
+* Playlist.js //contains the added Track.js
   * .removeSong //removes a song from NewPlaylist.js
   * .changeTitle //changes the playlist title
   * .savePlaylist //saves the list to Spotify trough the API